980f/arduino/idenotes.md

   - ADAFRUIT_QTPY_M0
   - __SAMD21E18A__

-For the USB product info you can stick your own id info in:
+For the Adafruit (perhaps others?)
+USB product info you can stick your own id info in:
   - USB_MANUFACTURER=\"Adafruit\"
   - USB_PRODUCT=\"QT Py M0\"